 The first step is a consultation with a Texas dog bite attorney to discuss the facts of your case and the available evidence.
 Once you’ve retained your lawyer, an investigation will begin to gather additional documentary evidence and interview witnesses.
 During this time you will continue to get whatever treatment you require for your injuries.
 Once you’ve completed your treatment, your attorney will try to settle your case.
 If the offer to settle is not acceptable, your case will proceed towards trial.
 Most dog bite cases are settled before a jury brings back a verdict.
 If you’ve been bitten by a dog, call 1-800-LAWBOSS to make an appointment for a free in person or virtual consultation.

 Never take on a dog owner alone.
-The LAWBOSS is here to help.
+The Uvalle Law Firm, Lawboss.com is here to help.

 A bite from man’s best friend can have painful or even fatal consequences.
 This should be taken very seriously.
 If you have been bitten by a dog, then you know the experience can be a lot scarier and more dangerous than most people think.
 A serious dog bite should never be taken lightly, as they can result in permanent muscle damage and deep tissue scaring.

-If you are wondering how to get compensation for a dog attack, call 1-800-LAWBOSS and find out how we can help.
+If you are wondering how to get justice for a dog attack, call 1-800-LAWBOSS and find out how we can help.

 Frequently Asked Questions About Dog Bites